 Self-administered ARFs allow you to make your own individual stock, deposit, or bond selections as well as to invest in your own selected property.
 If you opt to go the self-administered route you are obliged to hire an independent Trustee to have official oversight of the scheme and to ensure timely annual reporting.

-There are set-up as well as annual reporting costs involved on top of transactional costs, under this type of arrangement, and although from a control perspective, this option appeals to a lot of high-net-worth company directors, a level of personal investment expertise or experience is needed to avoid a lack of investment diversification as well as the ability to quickly react to changing market conditions.
+There are set-up fees, as well as annual reporting costs on top of transactional costs, under this type of arrangement, and although from a control perspective, this option appeals to a lot of high-net-worth individuals and some company directors, a level of personal investment expertise is needed to avoid a lack of investment diversification, as well as the ability to quickly react to changing market conditions.

-Self-directed ARFs are very similar to self-administered ARFs only for the fact that you use an insurance company to act as the Qualifying Fund Manager so you can choose between both their own mutual fund offerings and direct investments as you would under a self-administered plan.
+Self-directed ARFs are very similar to self-administered ARFs, only for the fact that you use an insurance company to act as the Qualifying Fund Manager, so you can choose between both their mutual fund offerings, as well as direct investments as you would under a self-administered ARF.
 Compared to a self-administered option a self-directed ARF generally leads to greater investment diversification which is always a good thing, especially for any long-term investment vehicle like an ARF.

-Having the insurance company involved removes the need for an independent trustee, but you will have to pay two sets of annual management charges plus transactional costs.
+Having the insurance company involved removes the need for an independent trustee, but you may have to pay two sets of annual management charges plus transactional costs.

 Mutual Fund ARF or “pooled” ARF investments, better known in Ireland as unit-linked funds are one of the easiest and least costly ways to invest in the stock market, as well as to gain access to Bonds, Property, Alternatives, and Cash Deposits.
 Mutual funds are a good way for ARF investors to experience the stock market while reducing risk through professional portfolio management and a selection of asset classes which include, active and indexed funds, shares, property, bonds, cash, commodities, and alternatives.